Legofarmen/tunics/README.md

  2. Download the latest Solarus 1.3.x package from http://www.solarus-games.org/downloads/solarus/win32/

- 3. Extract the Solarus package to the root of the cloned repository.
+ 3. Extract the content of the solarus folder in the Solarus package to the root of the cloned repository.

  4. Run solarus.exe